MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center.md

 > [!NOTE]
 > As the partner, there are certain tasks that you cannot do in your customers' [!INCLUDE [prodshort](../developer/includes/prodshort.md)].
 For more information, see [Acting as a delegated administrator](tenant-administration.md#acting-as-a-delegated-administrator).

 ### Mobile apps

-Mobile apps cannot natively handle a setup where there is no environment called 'production' and that you need to use the protocol handler [link] to deal with such.
+Mobile apps cannot natively handle a setup where there is no production environment called 'production' and that you need to use the protocol handler [Linking to the Dynamics 365 Business Central App](../developer/devenv-link-to-universal-app.md) to deal with such.
 In the future the mobile apps would be able to handle this edge case.
 We recommend not to remove 'production' environment if mobile apps are in use.

 ## See also